 There was also news for another group of anxious co-op members.
 Thanks to a generous contribution from BC Housing, CHF BC will continue to provide housing charge assistance until September 30 for co-ops left out of the original extension of CMHC operating agreements.

-Our focus wasn’t on how to survive, but how to thrive and do whatever’s necessary to emerge from these challenging times stronger than ever.
+Our focus wasn’t on how to survive.
+Rather it was how we can thrive and do whatever’s necessary to emerge from these challenging times stronger than ever.
 And the response from members has been gratifying.
 Dierdre Bradshaw, President of Twin Rainbows Housing Co-op, wrote to say “We really appreciate all that CHF BC is doing for co-ops during this crisis.”

-If you weren’t able to join us, you can watch the virtual town hall recording here.
+If you weren’t able to join us, you can watch the virtual town hall recording below.
 And don’t worry, we’ll be scheduling regular events on line to keep you in the loop.

 While your attention has been focused on keeping your co-op communities safe and healthy, our focus is on supporting you.
 CHF BC will be helping co-ops that want to hold online meetings.
 We will also be hosting more virtual town halls, webinars and education events online.

-We know this pandemic affects us all, and we are inviting co-ops that aren’t facing financial distress to contribute to a stronger community.
+We know this pandemic affects us all.
+We are inviting co-ops that aren’t facing financial distress to contribute to a stronger community.
 If you’ve been encouraged and supported by our efforts, please consider donating the online event fee we would have charged to a worthy cause, like:

-Finally, don’t forget to check out our COVID-19 resources page, which is being updated regularly, to learn what you should do to successfully navigate these uncertain times.
+Finally, don’t forget to check out our COVID-19 resources page to learn what you should do to successfully navigate these uncertain times.
+The resources are being updated regularly,